VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

 ## Introduction

 This section describes creating and running unit tests for applications hosted under OpenEIS.
+This involves:

++ Setting up the data the application needs to run, including raw data and configuration parameters.
++ Running the application, either individually or as part of a suite of automated tests.
++ Checking the output against expected results.

-Each test of an application comprises an input data file, configuration file, a sensor map, a dataset, and expected output.
+Accordingly, each test of an application comprises an input data file, a fixture file (which stores the input data as a database), a configuration file, and the expected output.

-The tests use Python's `nose` unit testing framework included in [Django's testing framework](https://docs.djangoproject.com/en/1.6/topics/testing/).
+Testing an application typically requires multiple individual tests, covering a range of inputs.
+For example, a statistical application may have tests covering "normal" data, data with missing values, data with no variance, and so on.
+The expected output from each test can then include checking that the application fails in a controlled way, given bad data.

+In this document, the term _unit test_ generally refers to a single run of the application.
+The term _application-level test_ refers to the collection of unit tests for the application.

 ## Overview

-The unit tests have three main concerns:
+The following steps create a unit test:

++ Set up the inputs.
+    + Create an input data file.
-+ Setting up the data the application needs to run.
+    + Import the input file to a database.
-  This includes everything the application normally would acquire from the User Interface: the configuration parameters as well as the raw data.
-+ Invoking a run of the application.
+    + Save the database as a fixture.
-+ Retrieving the output, and checking against the expected results.
++ Create the corresponding expected output file.
-  Note that "expected results" can include verifying that feed an application bad data causes it to fail in a controlled way, as well as checking that it computes the correct results for good data.
++ Place the files in an application-level test directory.

+*TODO: Talk about the one-to-many relationships between input files, databases (and hence fixtures), and individual unit tests.
-Each application can have multiple individual tests.
+For example, a single fixture can support multiple unit tests.
-*TODO: Need to settle on, and define, terms to refer to the tests.
-For example, does "unit test" refer to the whole suite of tests that can run against a single application?
-Or to an individual test?
-In any case, need terms to distinguish between these, and need to make sure to use those terms consistently throughout this document.
-For the rest of the comments below, I'll refer to _individual_ and _application-level_ unit tests, but there may be better terms than this.*

-*TODO: Need to finish this overview of the workflow, getting into a little detail about how each piece described below contributes to the workflow.*
+It should also be possible to have multiple fixtures for a single application, if that's convenient (for example, if timestamps differ, or if this would facilitate checking by an independent application).
+Similarly, one database could include selected columns out of multiple input files if that's convenient.*

+After creating a unit test:

++ The test may be run individually, e.g., as part of the application development.
++ The test may be run as part of an application-level automated test suite.

+The unit tests use [Django's testing framework](https://docs.djangoproject.com/en/1.6/topics/testing/).
+When run as part of a larger suite of tests, Django creates an isolated environment for each unit test.
+As a result, unit tests should not depend on each other.
+Furthermore, the individual unit tests execute in no particular order.

-## Test directory
+## Application-level test directory

+The application-level test directory stores the unit test files for a particular application.
-Create a new subdirectory in
+Make this a subdirectory of

     openeis_root/openeis/applications/utest_applications

 where `openeis_root` is the root directory that contains the OpenEIS project files.
 Note that the examples given here use a Unix-style forward slash (`/`) as the file path separator.
-On Windows machines, use a DOS-style backward slash (`\`).
+On Windows machines, substitute a DOS-style backward slash (`\`).

-The new subdirectory will contain all the required files for testing the application.
+This subdirectory will contain all the required files for testing the application.
 These include data files, configuration files, and expected output files.

-For an application called `my_app_name`, the suggested test subdirectory is
+For an application called `app_name`, the suggested test subdirectory is

-    openeis_root/openeis/applications/utest_applications/my_app_name
+    openeis_root/openeis/applications/utest_applications/app_name

-## Input data file
+## Input data

-Create a file that contains the sample data against which the application will be run.
+Create a file that contains sample data for the application.
+A single input file can include data for multiple unit tests.
 For example:

 datetime    | status | missing | const | floats